dreamcareer7/real-estate-server/api_docs/room.md

 ::: warning
   It is important to remember that even a private discussion between two people happens on a chat room.

-  And unlike many services like Facebook, Hangouts, you can have more than one chat room with a single person.
 :::

 ### Get a user's Rooms [GET /rooms]